epiphone/lambda-terraform-analytics/README.md

 ## Limitations

-Due to [a bug in the Terraform Postgres provider](https://github.com/terraform-providers/terraform-provider-postgresql/issues/16) changing analytics DB producer/consumer passwords in a `.tfvars` file doesn't actually result in a password update.
+Due to [a bug in the Terraform Postgres provider](https://github.com/terraform-providers/terraform-provider-postgresql/issues/16), changing db password variables doesn't actually result in a password update.
 As a workaround you can manually `DROP ROLE ...` via `psql` and re-apply terraform.

 ## TODO